justinmathias/isocalcR/README.md

 available data (Belmecheri and Lavergne, 2020). `isocalcR` is not meant to replace an understanding of the underlying physiological mechanisms related to these calculations, but instead to streamline the process.
-At present, calculations for years 0 C.E. - 2019 C.E. will work, with 2020 available for the development version.
+At present, calculations for years 0 C.E. - 2020 C.E. are stable and will work with all functions, with 2021 being added at the end of the year.

 ## Installation